TortoiseWolfe/rn_Turtorial_Outline/README.md

     setLocalError("");
     await signIn(email, password);
-    // if signIn successful, user is set by onAuthStateChange }
+    // if signIn is successful, user is set by onAuthStateChange }

   return (